What is a Second Flush Darjeeling Tea?

 Fine teas from Darjeeling are divided into First Flush and Second Flush, which indicates when the leaves were plucked.
-A “flush” refers to a period of growth (or harvest), as tea bushes and trees grow constantly throughout the growing season, pushing out new buds and top leaves at regular intervals, which are then plucked.
+A “flush” refers to a period of growth or harvest.
+Tea bushes and trees grow constantly throughout the growing season, pushing out new buds and top leaves at regular intervals, which are then plucked.

-First Flush teas are harvested from the end of dormancy until mid-May and are characterized by light liquors that embody spring freshness, bright and lively flavours with intense astringency (due to increased chlorophyll content).
-The Second Flush, however, favoured by many, is plucked from mid-May to mid-June (when the monsoon rains arrive) and offers the same flavour profile as the First Flush, but with more body and less astringency.
-The Second Flush teas very attractive teas and fetch the highest prices of any flush.
-The rich and aromatic liquors may show the prized muscatel flavour and are coloury in the cup, and like fine wine, Second Flush teas can benefit from age.
+First Flush teas are harvested from the end of dormancy until mid-May.
+They are characterized by light liquors that embody spring freshness, bright and lively flavours with intense astringency (due to increased chlorophyll content).
+The Second Flush, however, favoured by many, is plucked from mid-May to mid-June, when the monsoon rains arrive.
+They offer the same flavour profile as the First Flush, but with more body and less astringency.
+The Second Flush teas are very attractive teas and fetch the highest prices of any flush.
+The rich and aromatic liquors may show the prized muscatel flavour and are coloury in the cup, Like fine wine, Second Flush teas can benefit from age.

 A few favoured Darjeeling gardens are able to produce Autumnal Flush from late October through to the month of November.
-The autumnal leafs takes on a light copper brownish tinge and the liquor embodies a nutty aroma.
-While autumnal harvests are common to most tea regions, only those of Darjeeling, Taiwan and Japan are identified as such.
+The autumnal leaves take on a light copper brownish tinge and the liquor embodies a nutty aroma.
+While autumnal harvests are common to most tea regions, only those of Darjeeling, Taiwan and Japan are identified as Autumnal Flushes.